 The Aragvi River is one of the longest rivers in Georgia and flows all the way down to the town of Pasanauri.

 The Georgian capital city of Tbilisi is way bigger than I expected, but its old town is a charming, whimsical collection of churches, terracotta-roofed houses, cobblestoned streets and old bridges.
 There are however several ultra-modern buildings in the mix, such as Rike Park.
+There are so many things to do in Tbilisi that you’ll need at least a week to experience the city.

 You can see a bird’s eye view of Tbilisi from two elevated areas: one is the Narikala Fortress and the other is the Mtatsminda Park (a rather bizarre amusement park that also has tons of restaurants).
 This photo was shot from the Narikala Fortress that overlooks the old city.